JuliaPreludes/Try.jl/README.md

 ```

 Since Try.jl represents an error simply as a Julia value, there is no
-information on the source of this error:
+information on the source of this error by default:

 ```JULIA
 julia> f3(false)